 Meeting BACB’s curriculum requirements would involve completing a program that:

-- Incorporates a Verified Course Sequence (VCS) (included in all programs accredited by the Association of Behavior Analysis International (ABAI)); the approved course sequence is also available through post-graduate certificate programs and as stand-alone courses for those that already hold a qualifying graduate degree but just need to meet curriculum requirements
+- Incorporates a Verified Course Sequence (VCS) (included in all programs accredited by the Association of Behavior Analysis International (ABAI)); the verified course sequence is also available through post-graduate certificate programs and as stand-alone courses for those that already hold a qualifying graduate degree but just need to meet curriculum requirements

-- Meets the BACB’s Course Content Allocation requirements (programs without a pre-approved course sequence (VCS) must undergo a syllabus evaluation through BACB to verify the required coursework was included)
+- Meets the BACB’s Course Content Allocation requirements (programs without a pre-verified course sequence (VCS) must undergo a syllabus evaluation through BACB to verify the required coursework was included)